Brief closes seed round led by EPIC Ventures. Read the announcement.

 We are in early development.
 We are not announcing a product today.

-What we are doing is inviting a small number of senior leaders and operators to help us shape what we are building — and to be the first to use it.
+What we are doing is inviting a small number of executives and operators to help us shape what we are building, and to be the first to use it.

-We are specifically looking for people in investment management, venture capital, and professional services who feel the context blindness problem acutely and are willing to articulate it honestly.
+We are specifically looking for executives in investment management, venture capital, professional services, and finance who feel the context blindness problem acutely and are willing to articulate it honestly.

 If that is you, we would like to talk.